ianrastall/text-utils/books/ada/book-ada-04.md

 > "The use of suppress pragmas is strongly discouraged in safety-critical
 > systems.
 They can lead to undefined behavior if used incorrectly."

-In mission- or safety-critical software you should suppress at most the specific check you have proved redundant—and even then only for the smallest possible scope.
+In mission-critical or safety-critical software you should suppress at most the specific check you have proved redundant—and even then only for the smallest possible scope.
 Suppressing `Range_Check`, `Overflow_Check`, or `Constraint_Error` around sensor data, for example, invites silent memory